davidcockbill/habit_calendar/README.md

 ## Software

 The code is broken down into the following:
+- Main code with Arduino setup() and loop().
-- main class
+- Button class
-- button class
+- LED matrix class (self running via timer interrupts)
-- led matrix class
+- Storage class
-- logging class (Serial.println(), but with c style formatting)
+- Logging class

 ### Button class

 All buttons are debounced for noise.

 Each button runs it's own state machine and on read presents one of the following states:
-- OFF
+- OFF (button not pressed)
-- ON
+- ON (button pressed)
-- PUSH
+- PUSH (transition from ON to OFF.
+Short on period)
-- LONG_PUSH
+- LONG_PUSH (transition from ON to OFF.
+Long on period)

 The three buttons are (-, +, toggle).